tatotux/exercise-todo-list/README.md

 - You app needs to look [like this](https://github.com/breatheco-de/exercise-todo-list/blob/master/preview.gif?raw=true).
 - The tasks are added when the user press enter on the keyboard or you can have your own button.
 - The delete icon shows only when the task is hovered.
-- The use can add as many tasks as it wants.
+- The user can add as many tasks as it wants.
 - When there is no tasks the list should "No tasks, add a task"
-- There is no way to update a task, the user will ahve to delete and create again.
+- There is no way to update a task, the user will have to delete and create again.

 ## 💡 Tips to finish this project

-Do not go straight to the code, think first and have a viable trategy.
+Do not go straight to the code, think first and have a viable strategy.

 - What components will you create?
 Draw the project on a white paper and identify components.
-- Where are the stasks going to be stored in your component?
+- Where are the tasks going to be stored in your component?
 - Read about [controlled components inputs in react.js](https://www.youtube.com/watch?v=A6YxkyR_T8c), you will need to understand the concept.